-Lets take the topic of soccer (football).
-Many coaches hesitate to include youngsters in their teams, fearing that their lack of experience might not make the cut against an opponent that may seem significantly stronger due to average age of a player and their experience.
+Let’s take the topic of soccer (football).
+Many coaches hesitate to include youngsters in their teams, fearing that their lack of experience might not make the cut against an opponent that may seem significantly stronger due to the average age of a player and their gained experience.
 The same goes for the other end of the spectrum.
-We know that anyone who may in their 20’s and early 30’s have been a soccer star, at the age of 36 or 40 may no longer make the cut because of the gap in performance due to the deterioration of the human body at a certain age.
+We know that anyone in their 20’s and early 30’s that may have been a soccer star are no longer a “star star” by the age of 36 to 40, hence may no longer make the cut because of the gap in performance due to the deterioration of the human body at a certain age.

-The same goes in business.
-We tend to put people in a box just because society has us do it that way due to someones age.
-Companies hire grad students, because they are young, eager to learn, willing to work for less pay, and are at the pulse of things at their current time.
-Employees who have been with a company over the years, dependent on performance, may remain as long as their is still a value add and/or the employee still enjoys executing what they do in the company.
-However the older you get the more you are seen as a burden because you too may not be able to keep up with the younger folks coming in.
+The same goes for business.
+We tend to put people in a box just because society has us do it that way.
+Companies hire grad students because they are young, eager to learn, willing to work for less pay, and are at the pulse of things at their current time.
+Employees who have been with a company over the years, dependent on performance, may remain as long as there is still a value add.
+However the older you get the more you are seen as a burden (unless you’re in executive roles) because you too may not be able to keep up with the younger folks coming in.
 Our western culture does not respect that often enough as say the Japanese culture does.
-Now, that does not hold true if your in management.
-There the notion seems to be, at least for many long standing companies, that the older you get, the more experience you have to make great decisions that will reflect the bottom line better.
-You understand cost cutting and strategies.
+Now, that does not hold true if you’re in management.
+There, the notion seems to be, at least for many long standing companies, that the older you get, the more experience you have to make great decisions that will reflect the bottom/top line better.
+You understand cost-cutting and strategies.
 You can articulate and communicate to those younger employees coming in and so forth.
-However this often is not the case.
+However, this often is not the case.

-Age is absolutely irrelevant.
+Age in my opinion is absolutely irrelevant.
 There are quite a few people I know who run their own companies successfully that are significantly younger than I am.
 There are older folks that I know who do the same.
 There are people I know that are great at their job that are younger than I am and others that I find are superb who are older.
-It’s all about the perception.
-What I perceive as true may not be valid for you, however in the end executing in the business world is absolutely age irrelevant.
+It’s all about perception.
+What I perceive as true may not be valid for you, however in the end executing in the business world is absolutely age-irrelevant.